-Instead, since your know the questions in advance, you can answer them with fluency and ease, convincing all of your listeners that you are an expert, a knowledgeable authority in your field.
+Instead, since you know the questions in advance, you can answer them with fluency and ease, convincing all of your listeners that you are indeed an expert, a knowledgeable authority in your field.
 Knowing this will do wonders for your confidence level.

 Here are some guidelines regarding the type of questions whose answers will be the most likely to attract potential clients and customers.

 - What is the number one problem people have with whatever problem or pain you help people with in your business?
 Be very specific in mentioning the pain, so that your answer will immediately resonate with someone who needs your help.